Newsman/newsman-api-python/README.md

 Our API requires an API KEY which you can generate in your Account and your Newsman user id.
 The API exposes XML RPC and REST interfaces.

-This Python Client will use only xmlrpclib python module.
+This Python Client will use only xmlrpclib python module on Python 2 and xmlrpc.client on Python 3.

 ### Install